-Dr. Guenther joined our company as our group leader of research in 2007, served as a member of our board of directors from April 2012 to April 2015 and has served as our executive vice president of research and development since May 2014.
+Dr. Guenther joined our company as our group leader of research in 2007 and has served as a member of our board of directors since April 2012 and as our executive vice president of research and development since May 2014.
 Prior to joining our company, Dr. Guenther served as a research scientist for New River Pharmaceuticals from 2003 to 2007.
 Dr. Guenther received his Ph.D. degree from the University of Iowa.
+Our board of directors believes that Dr. Guenther's scientific expertise provides him with the qualifications and skills to serve as a director of our company.
+Dr. Guenther has informed us that he will resign from our board of directors prior to the effectiveness of the registration statement of which this prospectus is a part.